r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

 The `pycore_init_types()` function initializes built-in types.
 But what does it mean?
 And what are types really?
 As you probably know, everything you work with in Python is an object.
 Numbers, strings, lists, functions, modules, frame objects, user-defined classes and built-in types are all Python objects.
-A Python object is an instance of the `PyObject` struct or an instance of any other C struct whose first field is of type `PyObject`.
-The `PyObject` struct has two fields.
-The first field of type `Py_ssize_t` stores a reference count.
-The second field of type `PyTypeObject` points to the Python type of the object.
-Here's the definition of `PyObject`:
+A Python object is an instance of the `PyObject` struct or an instance of any other C struct that "inherits" (we'll what it means in a moment) from `PyObject`.
+The `PyObject` struct has two fields:

 ```C
 typedef struct _object {